ndornseif/pricklybird/README.md

 ### Conversion from pricklybird format

+- The pricklybird input string `s` must be a valid UTF-8 string containing only ASCII compatible characters.
-- If the input string `s` is empty the implementation must report an error.
+- If `s` is empty the implementation must return an error.
+- Whitespace is trimmed from the beginning and end of `s` to get the shortened input string `u`
+- If `u` contains any character that is not a Hyphen-Minus or a letter from A-Z (case-insensitive) the input is considered invalid and an error must be returned
-- `s` is split into a list of words `l` at every Hyphen-Minus character (-)
+- `u` is split into a list of words `l` at every Hyphen-Minus character (-)
 - If `l` is shorter than two words the input is invalid, since with checksum attached, every pricklybird value must be at least two words long.
-The implementation must stop decoding at this point and report the error
+The implementation must return an error
 - The intermediate binary data `i` is constructed by appending the corresponding byte according to the wordlist for each word in `l`
-- The lookup in the wordlist should be case *insensitive*.
+- The lookup in the wordlist must be case *insensitive*
-- If a word is found that does not appear in the wordlist the implementation must report this error and stop decoding
+- If a word does not appear in the wordlist the implementation must return an error
 - Calculating a CRC checksum using the previously defined parameters over `i` should return a remainder of zero
-- If the checksum does not return zero this error must be reported and the decoding operation stopped
+- If the checksum remainder does not equal zero an error must be returned
 - The last byte of `i` is removed to obtain the decoded binary data `b`
 - The decoded binary data `b` is returned as the output

 ### Word lookup hash table

-Given the fact that no two words share the same first and last letter a perfect hash function can be trivialy constructed.
+Given the fact that no two words share the same first and last letter, a perfect hash function can be trivially constructed.
 The reference implementations assign a numeric value to each letter of the alphabet in order.
 Meaning `A` gets assigned the value `0`, `B` the value `1`, continuing in this pattern until `Z` that gets assigned `25`.
 An index into a lookup table is calculated by adding the letter value of the words first letter to the value of the last letter multiplied by 26.
 In python code: